HamzaAbouJaib/MovieVault/README.md

 ## Overview

 This project is a mobile movie application build using the [TMDB](https://www.themoviedb.org/?language=en-CA) API.
 The app is build using Expo, React Native and NativeWind.
+This product uses the TMDB API but is not endorsed or certified by TMDB.

 ## Technologies Used